vvvirani/flutter_amazon_payfort/README.md

   }
   ```
   This snippet enables ProGuard for the release build type.
 - Create a file named `proguard-rules.pro` in the `app` module directory.
-This file contains the rules for ProGuard
+This file contains the rules for ProGuard.
-- Copy rules from below url and paste in your `proguard-rules.pro` file
+- Copy rules from below url and paste in your `proguard-rules.pro` file.

   ProGuard Rules: [https://github.com/vvvirani/flutter_amazon_payfort/blob/main/android/proguard-rules.pro](https://github.com/vvvirani/flutter_amazon_payfort/blob/main/android/proguard-rules.pro)